by J. M. Hoppock, March 24, 1904

 Mr. Hoppock’s arithmetic is a little off.
 There is only a twenty-year difference between 1855 and 1875.
 When Rev. Primmer moved to Sergeantsville, he moved to the Pauch farm, which is south of the village.
 Mr. Hoppock was using the village name to stand for the general vicinity, as was often done, and still is today.

-When Rev. and Mrs. Primmer moved to Grover, they were moving to a house on Route 604, not far west of Sergeantsville.
+When Rev. and Mrs. Primmer moved to Grover, they were moving to a house on Route 604, not far east of Sergeantsville.
 Grover was the name for Headquarters in 1904.